CarbonPackages/Carbon.Pipeline/Readme.md

 To install it run `pnpm add --global browser-sync`, `yarn global add browser-sync`, or `npm install -g browser-sync`.

-Then you have to create a inital config with `browser-sync init`.
+Then you have to create an initial config with `browser-sync init`.
 After that, you need to adjust the created `bs-config.js` file.
 You can adjust every parameter, but the two parameter you need to set is `files` and `proxy`: